onja-org/w2_box_model/README.md

 - Understand how borders behave when content grows
 - Customize your project to feel more personal and engaging

-Feel free to get creative! 🎉
+Feel free to get creative!
 This isn’t just about memorizing CSS - it’s about making something!

+### Running the Test (Steps)

+- Install dependencies by running: `npm install`
+- Run the test: `npm test`; This will execute the automated checks and give you feedback on whether your box model structure is correct.

+NB: If you encounter errors, read the messages carefully - they’ll help you understand what to fix!

+### Submit Your Work

+When you're done:

+1. Save all changes
+2. Make sure all your changes are committed:

+    ```
+    git add .
+    git commit -m "Complete Box Label Lab"
+    ```
+3. Push your project to GitHub